 CITES Species Protection

-With date 01.01.2020 the following woods traded by us are on the CItes list and may not be exported from the Eu into another Non European Country:
+As of 01/01/2020, the following woods traded with us are on the Cites list and may not be exported from the EU into another Non European Country:

 Bubinga (Guibourtia tessmannii, G. demeusi)

 Cocobolo (Dalbergia retusa, D. tucurensis, D. cubilquitzensis)

 Mahogany, Honduras (Swietenia macrophylla)